EFTEC/BladeOne/README.md

 This library works in two stages.

-The first is when the template is called the first time.
-In this case, the template is compiled and stored in a folder.
+The first is when the template calls the first time.
+In this case, the template compiles and store in a folder.
-The second time the template is called then, it uses the compiled file.
+The second time the template calls then, it uses the compiled file.
 The compiled file consist mainly in native PHP, so **the performance is equals than native code.** since the compiled version IS PHP.

 ### Scalable